EdmundMartin/SearchScraperAPI/README.md

 ## Yandex
 The search scraper API, also supports Yandex.
 Yandex offers significantly less regions than both Google & Bing.
 Yandex also takes an additional optional parameter, with users being able to pass in an "lr" variable which customises the location from which the search is made.
 If no "lr" is used the search scraper server automatically uses the code for London.
 The list of all supported codes can be found in the documentation for the Yandex Search API.
-### Parameters
-* keyword - string, required
-* geo - string, optional will use Bing.com if no valid geo is provided.
-* number - integer, any integer from 1 to 30.
-* proxy - string
-* lr - string.

 ### Results
 ```json
 {